dd9jn/rfc4880bis/crypto-refresh.md

 - Some technologies mentioned here may be subject to government control in some countries.

+## Advantages of Salted Signatures {#signature-salt-rationale}

-- V5 signatures include a 128 bit salt that is hashed first.
+V5 signatures include a 128 bit salt that is hashed first.
-  This makes OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
+This makes V5 OpenPGP signatures non-deterministic and protects against a broad class of attacks that depend on creating a signature over a predictable message.
+By selecting a new random salt for each signature made, signatures are not predictable.

-  Hashing the salt first means that there is no attacker controlled hashed prefix.
+When the material to be signed may be attacker-controlled, hashing the salt first means that there is no attacker controlled hashed prefix.
 An example of this kind of attack is described in the paper SHA-1 Is A Shambles (see {{SHAMBLES}}), which leverages a chosen prefix collision attack against SHA-1.

+In some cases, an attacker may be able to induce a signature to be made, even if they do not control the content of the message.
+In some scenarios, a repeated signature over the exact same message may risk leakage of part or all of the signing key, for example see discussion of hardware faults over EdDSA and deterministic ECDSA in {{PSSLR17}}.
+Choosing a new random salt for each signature ensures that no repeated signatures are produced, and mitigates this risk.

 ## Elliptic Curve Side Channels {#ecc-side-channels}